UConn returns to top of women's basketball, dominates South Carolina 82-59 to capture its 12th title

 “You just never know if you’ll ever be back in this situation again,” Auriemma said.
 “And there were so many times when I think we all questioned, ‘Have we been here too long?
 Has it been time?’
 And we kept hanging in there and hanging in there and that’s because these players make me want to hang in there every day.”

-Finally healthy, the expected No. 1 pick in the WNBA draft on April 14, Bueckers delivered for the Huskies throughout their championship season.
+Bueckers, the expected No. 1 pick in the WNBA draft on April 14, delivered for the Huskies throughout their championship season.

+“It’s been a story of resilience, gratitude of overcoming adversity and responding to life’s challenges,” Bueckers said.
+“I wouldn't trade it for the world.”

-UConn closed the first half up 10 points and then put the game away in the third quarter behind Fudd, Strong and Bueckers.
-The trio combined for 23 of the team’s 26 points in the quarter.
-UConn was up 50-39 with 3:21 left in the period before closing with a 12-3 run.
+UConn closed the first half up 10 points and then put the game away in the third quarter, with Fudd, Strong and Bueckers combining for 23 of the team’s 26 points in the period.
+UConn was up 50-39 with 3:21 left before closing with a 12-3 run.

-Fudd, who was named the Most Outstanding Player of the Final Four, and Strong got it started with back-to-back 3s, and the rout was on.
+Fudd and Strong got it started with back-to-back 3s, and the rout was on.
 Auriemma subbed Bueckers, Fudd and Strong out with 1:32 left in the game.
-Bueckers and Auriemma had a long hug on the sideline, having finally gotten that championship that he so wanted for her.

-"They’ve all been gratifying, don’t get me wrong.
-But this one here, because of the way it came about and what’s been involved, it’s been a long time since I’ve been that emotional when a player has walked off the court,” Auriemma said.
+UConn's leading trio finished the tourney with 368 points, including an NCAA freshman record 114 for Strong.
+It was the highest point total for three teammates in a single NCAA Tournament, according to Stats Perform.
+Chamique Holdsclaw, Tamika Catchings and Semeka Randell scored 363 points for Tennessee in the 1998 women's tournament, and Glen Rice led the way for a trio of Michigan men that had 366 points in 1989.

+The UConn trio proved to be way too much for South Carolina.

 Dawn Staley's team was trying for a third title in four years and fourth overall.
 It would have tied her with Kim Mulkey for third most behind Auriemma and former Tennessee Hall of Fame coach Pat Summitt, who had eight.